AU-Master-Thesis/thesis/sections/4-results/metrics.typ

 == Metrics <s.r.metrics>
 // #jonas[This section mostly is simply missing some layouting concern.
 And also some equations other than that please do comment on content.]

-To objectively compare our reimplementation with the original GBP Planner, we measure and compare the same four metrics: distance travelled, makespan, smoothness, and inter robot collisions@gbpplanner:
+To objectively compare our reimplementation with the original #gbpplanner, we measure and compare the same four metrics: distance travelled, makespan, smoothness, and inter robot collisions@gbpplanner:

 #set enum(numbering: box-enum.with(prefix: "Metric-"))